reyesgo/cybersec-project-docs/Project 2/README.md

 - Description: Broken Authentication attacks are used to exploit user accounts.

-- Impact: Attackers that are able to obtain valid credentials are able to have access to password protected directories and files.
+- Impact: Attackers that can obtain valid credentials can have access to password-protected directories and files.

 ### Sensitive Data Exposure

 - Description: Sensitive Data is any information that is meant to be protected from unauthorized access.

-- Impact: If Attackers are able to obtain exposed credentials they will be able to elevate their access to other resources in the domain/server.
+- Impact: If Attackers can obtain exposed credentials they will be able to elevate their access to other resources in the domain/server.

 ### Local File Inclusion

-- Description: A Local File Inclusion are attacks that happen when an application includes a file as user input without properly validating it.
+- Description: Local File Inclusion is an attack that happens when an application includes a file as user input without properly validating it.

-- Impact: Attackers are able to trick the web application into running malicious files on the web server.
+- Impact: Attackers can trick the web application into running malicious files on the web server.

 ## **Exploitation**